ansible/galaxy_ng/docs/community/devstack.md

 More focus has been spent on the integration tests, but there are a few unit tests in the project.
 The compose stack must be running to launch unit tests, as they are using django and postgres with a temporary database to do real SQL calls that are incompatible with sqlite.

-To launch units, execute "make docker/test/unit".
-Specific tests can be selected by running "TEST=xyz make docker/test/unit".
+To launch units, execute `make docker/test/unit`.
+Specific tests can be selected by running `TEST=xyz make docker/test/unit`.

 ### Functional